Samuel Kinkead: Distinguished Service Cross

 Flt.-Lieut.
 Samuel Marcus Kinkead, R.N.A.S.

-In recognition of the conspicuous gallantry and skill displayed by him in the face of the enemy in aerial combats, notably on the following occasions:
+In recognition with the skill that he displayed fighting in combat, notably on the following occasions:

-On 24 October 1917, he brought down an enemy machine, and immediately afterwards encountered and drove off a group of seven hostile aeroplanes.
-On 4 December 1917, he brought down an enemy two-seater machine completely out of control.
+On 24 October 1917, he brought down an enemy, and immediately afterwards encountered and drove off a group of seven hostile aeroplanes.
+On 4 December 1917, he brought down an two-seater machine completely out of control.
 By his skill and determination in attacking enemy machines he has always shown a fine example to other pilots.

 Distinguished Service Cross Bar

 Flt.
 Lieut.
 Samuel Marcus Kinkead, D.S.C., R.N.A.S.

-For the skill and courage displayed by him as a pilot.
-On 22 March 1918, he attacked and drove down out of control an Albatros scout which was attacking a French machine.
+On 22 March 1918, he attacked an Albatros scout which was attacking a French aircraft.
 He has brought down many other enemy machines.
-He is an exceptionally good pilot, and a clever and plucky fighter, and has performed very fine work, both on offensive patrols and on low flying missions.
+He was a capable pilot, and participated in offensive patrols and low flying missions.

 Distinguished Flying Cross (DFC)

 Lt.
 (T./Capt.)
 Samuel Marcus Kinkead, D.S.C.

-A skilful and gallant leader, who has attacked enemy formations superior in numbers with marked success.
-In a recent engagement his patrol flew to the assistance of some of our machines which were greatly outnumbered by the enemy, and succeeded in accounting for three enemy machines and scattered the remainder.
+As a temporary Captain during this period, Samuel Marcus Kinkead was known for his tactical leadership while fighting superior enemy formations.
+During one specific aerial fight, Kinkead led his patrol to stop a larger force of enemy aircraft that were fighting allied planes and the intervention resulted in the destruction of three enemy aircraft and the scattering of the remaining hostile formation.

 Distinguished Flying Cross (DFC) Bar

 Lt.
 (T./Capt.)
 Samuel Marcus Kinkead, D.S.C., D.F.C.

 On a recent date this officer engaged a large party of troops in a wood.
 The engagement lasted for an hour, but so persistent was his attack that the enemy finally broke and dispersed.
 During this attack he was harassed by six hostile scouts.
 Later on he shot down an enemy two-seater in our lines.
-A bold and daring airman.